How does Sequestration work?

 The Accountant in Bankruptcy (AiB) is the official body who deals with all personal insolvency cases in Scotland.
 They operate under both the Bankruptcy Scotland Act 1985 and the Bankruptcy Scotland Act 2016.

 During the Sequestration process your trustee will look at your financial situation and work out the best solution for you and your creditors.
 Their primary goal is to find a way to pay back as much money as possible to your creditors.
 This is normally accomplished by selling off assets or property to raise money and then working out a repayment plan if there is one at all.
-If you own your own property and are worried about losing it then give us a call to discuss this as there may be other options open to you.

 The main point to note here is that once you have started the Sequestration process and your trustee is working on your behalf you can ignore any further calls asking you to make payments.
 Your trustee must contact each of your creditors within 60 days and ask them to deal directly with them.